-The edible parts of animals usually stop at the height of the legs or wings for a distinguished Western-European.
+The edible parts of animals usually stop at the height of the legs or wings of a distinguished Western European.
 They are gradually shocked by the chicken leg or gizzard put into the soup by granny – but this is nothing compared to a good kidney and brains, or rooster testicle stew!
 Of course, the list can go on with the stew of trotters, the pig pudding with pettitoes, and the gizzard stew.

-Bacon is also known westwards of Hungary, but many foreigners cannot cope with how Hungarians can eat the meatless, 100 per cent fats bacon.
+Bacon is also known westwards of Hungary, but many foreigners cannot cope with how Hungarians can eat the meatless, 100 percent fat bacon.
 The bread and dripping or the greaves do not better the situation.